Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

 Renewable energy is a way for consumers to up their green credentials as they do not directly produce any pollution.
 Renewables will not run out, can reduce environmental waste and tend to have lower maintenance requirements.

 Plus most energy generators, such as wind turbines or hydroelectric power stations are pricey to set up but cheap to run.

 Renewables are being heavily incentivised for companies and members of the public by the UK government too.
 It revealed its Contracts for Difference (CfD) scheme in September 2021 to encourage investment in low-carbon electricity.
 This is open to projects operating in Great Britain and comes with £265 million worth of investment to give developers of projects with high upfront costs and long lifetimes with protection from volatile wholesale prices.
-The government said this will ensure consumers don’t pay increased costs when electricity prices are high.
+The government said the CfD scheme will ensure consumers don’t pay increased costs when electricity prices are high.

 But renewables have high upfront costs and can be intermittent, with sources such as wind turbines and solar cells rely heavily on the weather.
 For instance, if it is not a windy day, wind turbines will not turn, and if it is not sunny, solar cells will not produce much electricity.